AutomatedProcessImprovement/knockouts-optimization/README.md

   ko_redesign_adviser = Pipeline(config_file_name="synthetic_example.json").run_pipeline()

   ```
-  In both cases, if using the default settings, output will be written to `.csv` and `txt` files in
+  In all these cases, if using the default settings, output will be written to `.csv` and `txt` files in
   the `data/outputs` folder.

 ## Running tests